 It should be obvious: who cannot tell what profit is has NO idea how the actual economy works.
 And from this follows that all economic policy advice from these folks is something between worthless and lethal.

-The profit theory is the pivot of all of economics and it is false since more than 200 years.
+The profit theory is the pivot of all of economics and it is false for more than 200 years.
 As every economist knows from the Palgrave “A satisfactory theory of profits is still elusive.”
 (Desai, 2008)

 Accordingly, the rectification of profit theory affects not only MMT but the four major approaches Walrasianism, Keynesianism, Marxianism, and Austrianism.*